-The Company's joint €300 million committed revolving credit facility (RCF) with daa, agreed in November 2015 for a five year term, was extended by another year in 2017.
-This RCF provides the Group with a substantial level of standby liquidity to November 2022.
+The Company's joint €300 million committed revolving credit facility (RCF) and €350 million European Investment Bank loan, provides the Group with a substantial level of liquidity.

 The loan notes and the bank loans are not subject to financial covenants.